see7e/cs50x/week7/README.md

 ## Flat-File Database

--   As you have likely seen before, data can often be described in patterns of columns and tables.
+As you have likely seen before, data can often be described in patterns of columns and tables.
--   Spreadsheets like those created in Microsoft Excel and Google Sheets can be outputted to a `csv` or _comma-separated values_ file.
+Spreadsheets like those created in Microsoft Excel and Google Sheets can be outputted to a `csv` or _comma-separated values_ `fiftyville.md`
--   If you look at a `csv` file, you’ll notice that the file is flat in that all of our data is stored in a single table represented by a text file.
+If you look at a `csv` file, you’ll notice that the file is flat in that all of our data is stored in a single table represented by a text file.
 We call this form of data a _flat-file database_.

 -   Python comes with native support for `csv` files.
--   In your terminal window, type `code favorites.py` and write code as follows:
+In your terminal window, type `code favorites.py` and write code as follows:
     ```python
     # Prints all favorites in CSV using csv.reader